 Yes.
 According to Tennessee Rules and Regulations, ELR must include lab reports for tests performed inhouse and by reference laboratories, with the performing organization appropriately documented in the ELR message.
-If you are unable to appropriately document the performing organization or utilize standard vocabulary for labs sent to reference labs, then paper, manual, or legacy reporting method will be expected to report those results.
+If you are unable to appropriately document the performing organization or utilize standard vocabulary for those results sent to reference labs, paper lab reporting of those lab results will be expected.